opendocsg/slw-judgments-backfill/2017_SGCA_34/report.md

 31     The question that this case brings to the fore is whether an asset acquired before marriage that is “ordinarily used or enjoyed” during the marriage for one of the domestic purposes listed at the end of s 112(10) but for only a short while, will still be considered a “matrimonial asset” when the marriage ends many years later.
 Different approaches to this issue have been taken.

-3       2 _BGT v BGU_ [2013] SGHC 50 (“ _BGT v BGU_ ”) was a case where, shortly before the marriage in 1995, the husband bought an apartment unit in his sole name.
+3       2 _BGT v BGU_ <span class="citation">[2013] SGHC 50</span> (“ _BGT v BGU_ ”) was a case where, shortly before the marriage in 1995, the husband bought an apartment unit in his sole name.
 After the marriage, the parties lived in this apartment until 2001 when they bought a house in their joint names which then became their matrimonial home.
 The husband, who had all along borne the financial burden of the apartment alone,

 sold the apartment in 2009 a month or so before the wife filed for divorce.
 The parties disputed whether or not the apartment and, thus, the proceeds of its sale, constituted a matrimonial asset.
 The judge held that it was not, reasoning (at [28]) that if an asset would only constitute a matrimonial asset when its ordinary use is for the use or enjoyment of the parties or their children, then if such use ceases during the period when the parties are residing together for a reason that has nothing to do with the end of the marriage, that asset would cease to be a matrimonial asset.
 The court did, however, hold that the sums of money that the husband had expended during the marriage on paying off the mortgage over the apartment constituted matrimonial assets (at [29]).